nicklafferty/craftycody/content/crafts/diy-finishing-our-deck.md

 Step one is drawing up a plan with approximate measurements.
 Sizes will be different for everyone, but the gap I needed to fill was about 4ft by 16inches.

 ![](/uploads/notes-plan-for-deck-insert.jpg)

+To be honest, the real step one was ripping a huge plant out of the space so I could actually drop an insert in there.
+Feel free to watch that process in the video.

+After my plan was done, it was time to head to Lowe's and get some materials.